 Many years ago when I tackled my own credit card debt, I got rid of all my credit cards but one.
 I have had the same personal credit card for over 25 years.
-I don’t have this card because it has the lowest interest rate, provides cash back or because I accumulate bonus points.
+And I don’t have this card because it has the lowest interest rate, provides cash back or because I accumulate bonus points.
 I have stayed with a single credit card because on three separate occasions I was a victim of credit card fraud.
-And in all three cases the fraudulent charges were caught before I noticed them and it saved me a whole bunch of money.
+And in all three cases, the fraudulent charges were caught before I noticed them and it saved me a whole bunch of money.

-- My balance is paid off at the end of every month, I never carry a balance – you won’t become debt free or create wealth paying 20+% interest annually, while you earn 1% on the money in your savings account.
+- My balance is paid off at the end of every month.
+I never carry a balance.
+You won’t become debt free or create wealth paying 20+% interest annually.
+While you earn 1% on the money in your savings account.
 No matter how you look at it the math doesn’t work.

-- My credit card is a Capital One credit card, I don’t mess with Macy’s, Walmart, Best Buy or any retail store credit card.
+- My credit card is a Capital One credit card.
+I don’t mess with Macy’s, Walmart, Best Buy or any retail store credit card.
 My perspective is that I want a credit card from a company that is in the credit card business.
 Not from a retailer who is providing a credit card to get me to spend more at their store.
-In addition, not having a credit card from a retailer assures I don’t get inundated with all their marketing material. (this isn’t a plug for Capital One, only a recommendation that you get a credit card from one of the major credit card providers)
+In addition, not having a credit card from a retailer assures I don’t get inundated with all their marketing material.
+(This isn’t a plug for Capital One.
+Only a recommendation that you get a credit card from one of the major credit card providers)

 - I use my credit card for online purchases only.
 I never use my bank debit card because of my past experience with online fraud – I don’t want anyone messing with my checking or savings account.
-In addition, Capital One has proven to me that they can catch instances of fraud before I can so it provides me with a level of comfort.
+In addition, Capital One has proven to me that they can catch instances of fraud before I can so it provides me with a level of security.

 - I do charge some utility bills like my cable to my credit card.
-I initially did this because I ordered the service online.
+Initially, I did this because I ordered the service online.
 I left it that way because it is convenient and I do earn bonus points for something I am going to pay every month anyway.
 (I.e. versus charging items on your card for the sole purpose of accumulating points.)

-- I monitor my credit score through a free credit card monitoring company like Credit Sesame.
-A single credit card coupled with a credit card monitoring service allows me to keep tabs on my credit score and any suspicious activity. (maybe I am being paranoid because of my past credit card fraud, but identity theft is on the rise and I just feel better about another means of monitoring my credit) You can sign-up for Credit Sesame’s free credit monitoring services here.
+- I monitor my credit score through a free credit card monitoring company like Credit Karma.
+A single credit card coupled with a credit card monitoring service allows me to keep tabs on my credit score and any suspicious activity. (maybe I am being paranoid because of my past credit card fraud, but identity theft is on the rise and I just feel better about another means of monitoring my credit) You can sign-up for Credit Karma’s free credit monitoring services here.

-If your concerned about your credit score because someday you want to buy a home, you could view having a single credit card as a detriment to obtaining a home loan.
+If you’re concerned about your credit score because someday you want to buy a home, you could view having a single credit card as a detriment to obtaining a home loan.
 Especially if you believe the current buzz that more credit cards are better.

 Or, you could look at it from this perspective.